liberland/Grants-Program/applications/Liberland_judiciary.md

 These are hybrid contracts, part code where code is law and part traditional text contract where law is law.

+The intention is to handle the pyhsical world in addition to  web3 tokens, for example with hybrid contracts to build a house where payments and disputes are handled on chain, and the judge can be the oracle deciding if the house has been built properly in case of dispute.

 Hybrid Contracts need to
  - Keep smart contract functionalities
  - Handle real-world data